EvanCasey13/Agile-software-practice-assignment-1/README.md

 ### Bundling/Code splitting

+When running npm build you will first need to remove the 'CI=false &&' inside of the build script located in the package.json folder, this was included as on GitLab warnings are treated as errors and thus was preventing my pipeline from passing.
+Since this is the case you will need to add 'CI=false && react-scripts build' as your build script if you are trying to run the pipeline on GitLab.

 I updated the application to use Bundling and Code splitting which can be seen in the index.js file located in the src folder & inside of the templateActorListPage, templateMovieListPage & templateShowListPage index.js files.